RMIT-COSC1127-1125-AI23-2/AI23-DOC/FAQ-COURSE.md

 Also, we note that the difficulty of each assessment has been planned to be achievable within the time-frame, so claims about the difficulty of the task will not be entertained wrt extensions.
 Pushing one deadline for many students will not only complicate the execution of the course, but will put students in a more difficult situation for upcoming (more demanding) assessments.

-Finally, because of the nature of project assessments and the quick release of results, any SPC will probably be in the form of an **Equivalent Assessment**, that is, another _ assessment later on that will assess the same content but itotally different way.
-In most cases this will involve a pre-arranged in-person 2hrs closed-book assessment with the instructor (e.g., a set of exercises to complete).
+Finally, because of the nature of project assessments and the quick release of results, any SPC will probably be in the form of an **Equivalent Assessment**, that is, another _ assessment later on that will assess the same content but possibly in a different way.
+In most cases this will involve a pre-arranged in-person 1-2hrs closed-book assessment with the instructor (e.g., a set of exercises to complete).

 ## Can I submit late?
 What is the penalty?